SilkRose/Pony/src/stories/pink-persuasion/pink-persuasion.md

 "That wasn't so bad, thanks.
 So, when is Pinkie's birthday?"

-Rarity unzipped her costume, revealing she was Pinkie Pie the whole time.
+Rarity unzips her costume, revealing she was Pinkie Pie the whole time.

 Pinkie jumps out of the costume, landing in my lap.